2012 Belgian Grand Prix: Accident

-Pastor Maldonado let his clutch slip a fraction too soon and started his race before the lights had gone out, passing the Saubers.
+Pastor Maldonado let his clutch slip a fraction of a second too soon and started his race before the lights had gone out, passing the Saubers.
 Grosjean made a good start and moved up to the inside of La Source, but in doing so, squeezed Hamilton between himself and the pitwall.
 The two touched wheels, both drivers losing control.
 Grosjean then speared into the back of Pérez and became airborne, crashing heavily into Alonso, missing Alonso's head by a few inches.
 Grosjean came to rest at the outside wall.
 Hamilton crashed into Kobayashi as well as Alonso after Grosjean's heavy impact.
 Pérez lost his rear wing from Grosjean's hit and touched Maldonado when the accident happened, making Maldonado spin.
 Only Kobayashi and Maldonado emerged from the crash, Kobayashi with a substantial hole in the side of his car.
 Kobayashi, who had started on the front row for Sauber, pitted after the accident and resumed in last place.